rodrimati1992/structural_crates/readme.md

 - `better_macros`:
     This enables the `FP` macro to take in the same syntax as the `fp` macro.
-    This requires proc macros in type position, which is as of 2019-11-23 stabilizes on Rust 1.40.
+    This requires proc macros in type position,which stabilizes in Rust 1.40.

 - `nightly_better_macros`
     Equivalent to the "better_macros" feature,
-    as well as enable the nightly features required before it was marked as stable for Rust 1.40 (as of 2019-11-23).
+    as well as enable the nightly features required before it was stabilized in Rust 1.40.

 - `impl_fields`:
-    This allows using `field_name:impl Foo` fields in the `structural_alias` macro, which as of 2019-11-23 requires the `associated_type_bounds` Rust nightly feature.
+    This allows using `field_name:impl Foo` fields in the `structural_alias` macro, which as of 2019-11-23 requires the `associated_type_bounds` Rust nightly feature.<br>
+    If this doesn't work,try using the "nightly_impl_fields" feature in Rust nightly instead.

 - `nightly_impl_fields`
     Equivalent to the `impl_fields` feature,